isomerpages/govtech-stp/_vaccinated-travel-lane/vaccinated-travel-lane-vtl-overview.md

 ### 2. Eligibility

-<b>Travellers must fulfil the following basic criteria and <a href="/vtl/conditions" target="_blank">conditions</a> of the VTL to enjoy quarantine-free travel, otherwise they may be turned away by airlines/immigration, or be subject to the prevailing health requirements and quarantine</b>.
-Travellers not eligible for the VTL should explore other Safe Travel Lanes at the <a href="/arriving/overview" target="_blank">Travelling to Singapore</a> page.
+<p style="font-size:18px; margin-top:0px; margin-bottom:0px; line-height:1.3;"><b>Travellers must fulfil the following basic criteria and <a href="/vtl/conditions" target="_blank">conditions</a> of the VTL to enjoy quarantine-free travel, otherwise they may be turned away by airlines/immigration, or be subject to the prevailing health requirements and quarantine</b>.
+Travellers not eligible for the VTL should explore other Safe Travel Lanes at the <a href="/arriving/overview" target="_blank">Travelling to Singapore</a> page.</p>

 <html>